raechill95/SELUGandT/_episodes/15-BigDataTransfer.md

 chmod g+rx sample_output/
 ```

-to make this one little piece of my directory accessible to you.
+to make this my directory accessible to you.
 You may find this command useful later.

 ## Zipped Files